Item forms in action

 Item forms for interfaces

-If an item form is created for an interface, it'll potentially apply to every design that uses that interface (unless overrided by a design-specific item form).
+If an item form is created for an interface, it'll potentially apply to every design that uses that interface (unless overridden by a design-specific item form).
 This can save you having to create multiple item forms for multiple similar designs.

 However, note that an interface item form can only contain controls for its own attributes.
 Therefore, while the item form can be used with designs that implement the interface, it can't contain any design-specific attributes.